Damaged Freight: Are you covered?

 The notations made on the bill of lading at the time of the pickup and delivery become very important to make these matters official.
 A clear and concise bill of lading will serve as the receipt and agreement between the shipper and carrier.
 The carrier generally requires pictures of the damage as well.

 Third party and online freight service providers generally bear no liability for in-transit damages.
 However, customer service representatives are always ready to assist customers that have claims to make.
 Next time you book a shipment, make sure you fully understand carrier liability and its role in protecting your goods.

-Whether you have been shipping freight for many years or this is your first time, Freightquote by C.H.
-Robinson has the self-service tools you need to get started.
+Whether you have been shipping freight for many years or this is your first time, Freightquote has the self-service tools you need to get started.
 Contact us today to learn more.

 Do you have a shipment to book?

 Get Your Shipping Quote